 The brothers were staying in great uncle Anson’s old apartment above the stable [a typical ecumenical gesture for a woman whose religiosity, for her generation, was demonstrably small-C catholic], humble quarters convenient to the three Agincourt projects they’d come to build.

 Before taking vows, Brian Havergal Armitage of Wilkes-Barre, Pennsylvania, had been an undergraduate student of architecture but found the prospects of professional life dispiriting.
-“The people who need architectural service aren’t always the one who can afford it,” he told his host Martha Tennant in a decade that anticipated the starchitecture we know today.
+“The people who need architectural services aren’t always the one who can afford them,” he told his host Martha Tennant, eighty years before the starchitecture we know today.
 So he left school, apprenticed as a carpenter, and joined the Franciscans, to bring building skills to a different audience.

-On the job, you’d never guess they were in vocation; the three resembled any tradesman of the 1920s: spacious canvas pants and blue-stripped cotton shirts made from mattress ticking; worn brown boots and tool belts from the 19th century.
+On the job, you’d never guess they were in vocation; the three resembled any tradesman of the 1920s: capacious canvas pants and blue-stripped cotton shirts made from mattress ticking; well-worn brown boots and tool belts from the 19th century.
 And after work and dinner, a discreet beer—whose origins were less clear than the beverage itself—finished the day.

 Once the brothers broke the rhythm of construction, helping the Schutz family harvest their corn.
 And their last day in town—a Sunday—involved a barn dance and picnic, where we learned that Brother Andrew fiddled a respectable toe tapper.

-Such were the ways of Agincourt ninety years ago, and such may be their ways again, if we play our cards right.
+Such were the ways of Agincourt ninety years ago, and such might be their ways again, if we play our cards right.